Japanese Beetle Pest Alert

 For more information about the regulated area and details on how to obtain a movement certificate, refer to the CFIA's Infested Place Order for the City of Vancouver.

-The coordinated response for 2019 includes a single larvicide treatment of turfgrass on public and private lands within the treatment zone.
+The coordinated response for 2020 includes a single larvicide treatment of turfgrass on public and private lands within the treatment zone.
+Additionally, up to five foliar applications of a biological insecticide to landscape beds around David Lam Park will be done in mid summer, generally, at one-week intervals.

 The Ministry of Agriculture is coordinating the treatment plan with the City of Vancouver.
 CFIA, Landscapers, and other stakeholders based on the identified priority areas.